What is oxidation?

-In Chemistry, it is referred to the loss of oxygen when it is with respect to the oxygen transfer.
+In Chemistry, it is referred to as the loss of oxygen when it is with respect to the oxygen transfer.
 It is the job of the reducing agent to remove the oxygen from another substance.
 Similarly, in case of hydrogen transfer, it is the gain of hydrogen.
-That means, it is reducing agent’s work to remove oxygen from one substance and hydrogen to it.
+That means it is reducing agent’s work to remove oxygen from one substance and hydrogen to it.

 Oxidation and Reduction in terms of Oxygen transfer

 In early chemistry, oxidation and reduction were terms associated with oxygen.
 Oxidation meant gaining oxygen and Reduction meant losing oxygen.
 The term ‘reduction’ comes from Latin and means ‘-to lead back’.
 Therefore anything that leads back to the free metal state is referred to as a reduction reaction.

 Magnesium undergoes both oxidation and reduction in reactions with different reactants.